 - ¼ tsp sea salt

-- pinch cayenne or kashmiri red chilli powder (optional, omit for AIP)
+- pinch of turmeric or kashmiri chilli powder (use only turmeric for AIP)

-- ½ cup warm filtered water (or stock from cooking the shrimp)
+- ½ cup warm filtered water (or bone broth)

 - Transfer to a bowl.